 How does the cold laser get such great results?
 It’s a pretty complex process, and there’s no easy way to explain it.
 But we’ll try: Cold lasers supply energy to the body in the form of non-thermal photons of light.
 This light is transmitted through the skin’s layers (the dermis, epidermis, and the subcutaneous tissue or tissue fat under the skin) at all wavelengths in the visible range.
 Light waves in the near infrared ranges penetrate the deepest of all light waves in the visible spectrum.
-This promotes photo bio-stimulation, the process where a chain of chemical reaction is triggered by exposure to light.
+This promotes photo bio-stimulation, the process where a chain of chemical reactions is triggered by exposure to light.
 Primary photo-acceptors (which are activated by light) are located in the mitochondria and can convert light energy to electro-chemical energy.
 It is this energy that heals, repairs, builds collagen, increases cell turnover, and oxygenates the blood—and gives you an overall appearance of healthy skin.

 Canadians Love the Cold Comfort of Cold Laser Facials

 Canadians have cottoned to the cold laser craze.
 In Toronto the Freeze Clinic recently opened, offering clients a signature treatment that is designed as a series of complementary preparatory and rejuvenating procedures.
 The Clinic uses serums from Consonant, another Canadian company.